Связаться с нами

 The final BOM is generated through a dedicated and powerful report generation engine, the interface to which is known as the Report Manager.

 The final Bill of Materials output is generated by the Report Manager.
-The Report Manager can generate output in a variety of formats, including PDF, CSV, Excel, HTML or TXT.
+The Report Manager can generate output in a variety of formats, including PDF, CSV, TXT, Excel, HTML or XML.

 The Report Manager can extract the source information for the BOM from:

-If the project does not include an ActiveBOM, the standard approach is to generate the BOM from the project.
+If the project does not include an ActiveBOM, the Report Manager generates the BOM from the project.
 Using this approach, the Report Manager is used to perform all of the BOM layout configuration, such as selecting and arranging the columns, filtering out unneeded rows, including supplier information, and so on.
 The Report Manager is also used to configure the output settings, such as the format, the required Excel template, and so on.
 With this approach the BOM is prepared once the design process is complete.
+The Report Manager can only be used to configure one BOM output, if this approach is used an OutputJob must be used if you need to set up different BOM output configurations.

 The Report Manager can be opened from: